kaunfused/ehtachi/README.md

 Hi there, I am Akash👋

 - 🔭 I’m currently working on front end projects to master front end development
-- 🌱 I’m currently learning node.js, react and php!
+- 🌱 I’m currently learning React and Dart!
 - 👯 I’m looking to collaborate on any open source project where I will be able to help.
 - 💬 Ask me about anything about formula 1, anime, mangas or coding haha
 - 😄 Pronouns: he/him